 (Find tickets and experience options for the palace and zoo)

-- Two East Asian Cabinets flank a room off to one side of the Great Gallery.
-Exquisite patterned floors and lacquer panels caught my eye; the gilt frames peel off to create stands for a variety of priceless Chinese and Japanese porcelain
+Inside, exquisite patterned floors and lacquer panels caught my eye; the gilt frames peel off to create stands for a variety of priceless Chinese and Japanese porcelain.

-Those pictures gave us a real insight into imperial grandeur at the time.
-And into Mozart’s fame; even though he wasn’t at the wedding, you’ll still find him in a painting (you need to pass through on to the Grand Tour, I think, to get up close, though).
+Those pictures give us a real insight into imperial grandeur at the time.
+And into Mozart’s fame: even though he wasn’t at the wedding, you’ll still find him in a painting (just in case you thought picture manipulation was a modern invention).